 - Thank you for the opportunity to provide some opening remarks to this important discussion, which focuses on financial stability and development issues facing MICs.
 The invitation letter from the Director of the African Department, Ms Sayeh requested that I should speak about the old and new challenges facing MICs on financial stability and development matters.
 That alone is a big challenge and a wide topic! - 2.
 By way of background, the Bank of Namibia has been producing financial stability reports since 2008, which have progressively transited from an analysis focussed on financial soundness indicators to a more comprehensive one.
 The new report in addition to the above indicators, it also include an assessment of additional systemic risks to the financial sector, covering the activities of banks and non-bank financial intermediaries.
-This approach has been compelled by the recent global financial crisis, which necessitated the policy makers to: (i) reassess the role that complex financial system structures play in achieving good economic outcomes, (ii) strengthen frameworks for maintaining systemic financial stability and developing crisis resolution mechanisms, and (iii) assesses emerging financial risks, including financial engineering/innovation and moral hazard issues by risk-taking financial institutions.
+This approach has been compelled by the recent global financial crisis, which necessitated that policy makers: (i) reassess the role that complex financial system structures play in achieving good economic outcomes, (ii) strengthen frameworks for maintaining systemic financial stability and developing crisis resolution mechanisms, and (iii) be on top of ways to assess emerging financial risks, including financial engineering/innovation and moral hazard issues by risk-taking financial institutions.

 - 3. Through the years, the Bank of Namibia's assessment of the banks' financial soundness indicators has been upbeat, with local banks being liquid, solvent, and well capitalized.
-This has been the result of our banks having strong and low-risk balance sheets in terms of their lending patterns, liquidity and risk conditions, and weak international links.
-Also, banking institutions in Namibia are mostly deposit funded, have low leverage, and are highly liquid, with moderate loan-to-deposit ratios.
-The banks have had limited exposure to high risk/exotic assets, as well as limited off-balance-sheet operations.
-In terms of international links, Namibian commercial banks have had limited reliance on foreign funding and limited integration with international capital markets.
-The requirement that Namibian deposits can only be used for acquiring Namibian assets also limit the scope for banks to venture outside the borders of Namibia. - 4.
+This has been the result of our banks having strong and low-risk balance sheets in terms of their lending patterns, liquidity and risk conditions, and international links.
+Indeed, banking institutions in Namibia are mostly deposit funded, have low leverage, and are highly liquid, with moderate loan-to-deposit ratios.
+The banks have had limited exposure to high risk/exotic assets, as well as limited balance-sheet operations.
+In terms of international links, Namibian commercial banks have had limited reliance on foreign funding and limited integration with international capital markets. - 4.
 In a way, the traditional characteristics of Namibian commercial banks are possibly similar to those that could be found in other MICs.
 For example, banks in Botswana, Cape Verde, and Mauritius have been traditionally very liquid banks, as measured by the share of banks' liquid assets in their total assets.
 What has been also notable is the quality of bank supervision, which has been improving among all African MICs, as international standards, such as Basel core principles are being implemented.
 The Bank of Namibia, together with other Bank Supervisors in the region, has additionally adopted practices set out by the Basel Committee regarding consolidated regulation. - 5.
 As a result, the Bank has entered into MoUs with countries in which its banking system has links, namely South Africa, Zambia and Botswana.
-We also recognize that FSAPs reviews (Financial Stability Assessment Program reviews) have added further direction and helped shaped financial sector development programs.
+FSAPs reviews (Financial Stability Assessment Program reviews) have added further direction in terms of financial sector development programs, which in turn has led to investment in skills and infrastructure among regulators and the banking institutions themselves.
+These efforts have enabled banks in Namibia and other MICs to be strong with generally well capitalized and Capital Asset Ratios (CARs) often above international minimum.